 2) Within two business days, the INT Passport and Visa Division will provide the traveler with the necessary guidance and instructions to apply for an official passport and/or visa, based on the traveler’s employment status and destination(s), among other factors.

 Passport Safekeeping Information: The INT Passport and Visa Division recognizes there may be instances where DOI employees may need to temporarily store their official passport in their own office according to safekeeping protocols.
 For those DOI employees who wish to obtain such permission, please complete a Passport Safekeeping Memo (link provided) to document the need and we will send further information.

 Important Note: For each official trip, the DI-1175 must have all approvals (including final approval by INT) and be provided to the INT Passport and Visa Division as soon as possible prior to travel departure.
 The final approved 1175 will be automatically routed to the INT Passport and Visa Division through the DI-1175 electronic system.

 When not in use for official travel, the official passport must always be securely stored in either a locked fireproof file cabinet or in a fireproof safe located in a locked Department or Bureau office.
-Once the period of frequent or emergency foreign travel has been completed, the employee must return the official passport to the OIA Passport and Visa Division within two weeks.
+Once the period of frequent or emergency foreign travel has been completed, the employee must return the official passport to the INT Passport and Visa Division within two weeks.